Bulvinkoln/4490_GB/git_instr.md

 3. Go to your working directory and in terminal print *git clone ...* where ... is your copied link
 4. In terminal print cd and the name of the project
 5. You can use the project as local project
-6. If you or smbd else edit your project
+6. If you or smbd else edit your project on github, you can get these changes with the command *git pull*
+7. When you want to send your changes from local project to github, you need to commit it to local project and after that print *git push* and copy your project to github.